How does cellular storage work for stormwater control?

 As cities continue to grow and expand, traditional drainage systems often struggle to cope with the increased volume of runoff.
 Cellular storage offers a practical and effective method to manage stormwater by providing underground storage that allows for gradual infiltration into the ground or controlled release into a drainage system.

 Cellular storage systems are composed of modular plastic units that can be easily assembled to create a highly porous structure, often in modular, honeycomb-shaped design blocks.
-These units are typically buried underground, creating a large void space that can temporarily store significant volumes of water during heavy rainfall events.
+These units have standardized dimensions, including length, width, and depth, which are important for installation planning.
+The units are typically buried underground, creating a large void space that can temporarily store significant volumes of water during heavy rainfall events.
 The stored water can then either infiltrate into the surrounding soil or be released slowly to reduce the risk of flooding and erosion.
 They can function as either soakaways to slowly infiltrate into the surrounding soil or utilized as storage tanks for retention.
+Combined shallow and deep geocellular drainage solutions can be tailored to specific project needs.
 This approach not only helps manage stormwater but also promotes groundwater recharge and can help improve water quality.
-They can be engineered to be load-bearing for pedestrian and vehicular traffic.

 As you might be able to guess, having the ability to quickly store a large amount of stormwater can be vital in times of heavy downpour.
 So, as you’re thinking about implementing cellular storage in your drainage design, what are the pros and cons of these SWCs?